thelouisgram/thelouisgram/README.md

 # Hi there 👋

-My name is Adesanoye and I'm a FrontEnd Developer based in Nigeria.
+I'm a FrontEnd Developer based in Nigeria.
 Welcome to my GitHub profile!

 ## About Me

-- As a frontend engineer, I enjoy creating beautiful, functional, and seamless user interfaces that meet users' needs and expectations through elegant solutions.
+- I enjoy creating beautiful, functional, and seamless user interfaces that meet users' needs and expectations through elegant solutions.

 ## Skills